 The visual interpretations are also eerie in a number of experiences by showing the disintegration of individuals’ thoughts and with those thoughts flooding the person’s brain in a psychotic experience.
 Equally chilling is the noise of an increased heartbeat.

 These particular segments made these difficult to watch if you have a medical or personal understanding of those conditions.
-Horner’s disturbing score adding to the impact of these scenes.
+Horner’s disturbing score adds to the impact of these scenes.

 The scenes after death are supported by Trumbull’s special effects.
 With memories seen as snippets from the deceased life encased in bubbles.
 The memories are seen from their interpretation of events.

 She was complemented beautifully by Christopher Walken.
 Walken was a believable scientist and had a lovely on-screen rapport with both Fletcher and Wood.
 Jason Lively as Chris Brace played a small important role.
-With Darlin Husband then reminding me of his role as Rusty in National Lampoons European Vacation.
+Darlin Husband then reminded me of his role as Rusty in National Lampoons European Vacation.

 This role won her a Saturn Award in 1984.
-The scenes with her character experiencing a heart attack were admittedly a difficult watch due to the intensity of this scene.
-Now I’m convinced that Fletcher isn’t just a villainess.
+The scenes with her character experiencing a heart attack were admittedly difficult to watch due to the intensity of the scene.
+Now I’m convinced that Fletcher isn’t just a villain.
 So next year I won’t be doubting Thomas and possibly review Battle Beyond the Stars.